Everything PR News

 Communications Profile

 FanDuel operates sustained communications across sports media, financial press (through the Flutter parent listing), regulatory communications across 26+ legal states, and integrated marketing partnerships with major sports leagues (NFL, NBA, MLB, NHL, PGA Tour, NASCAR).
-The Flutter parent provides additional global communications infrastructure.
+The Flutter parent provides additional global communications infrastructure across Sky Bet, PokerStars, Sportsbet, and adjacent properties.
+Amy Howe's CEO posture is measured and operationally focused, which suits the market-leader position.
+The brand does not need promotional volume to defend its citation lead; it needs operational consistency, which is what it delivers.

 Risk Surface

-The category-wide risks affecting FanDuel include: ongoing problem-gambling scrutiny in major media coverage, advertising restrictions in several states, expanding regulatory complexity across state-by-state legalization, customer acquisition cost pressure (CAC exceeds $400 per new bettor in major markets), and the competitive entrance of media-backed sportsbooks (ESPN Bet) and prediction markets (Polymarket, Kalshi) into the broader sports event-wagering category.
+Category-wide risks affecting FanDuel include ongoing problem-gambling scrutiny in major media coverage, advertising restrictions in several states, expanding regulatory complexity across state-by-state legalization, customer acquisition cost pressure (CAC exceeds $400 per new bettor in major markets), and the competitive entrance of media-backed sportsbooks (ESPN Bet), platform-led challengers (Fanatics Sportsbook), and prediction markets (Polymarket, Kalshi) into the broader sports event-wagering category.
+Brand-specific risk surfaces include the responsible-gaming spotlight on the duopoly leaders and the structural exposure of the Flutter dual-listing to U.S. regulatory and political shifts.

 Frequently Asked Questions